 The bird has been seen in this roost hole on most days since it was initially found so it may stick around for a while.
 To find it (or at least the hole) follow these directions:

 The roost hole is an accessioned tree with a black tag, Robinia pseudo acacia 23173-C, and is on the right of the road coming in from the main entrance; it is just at the end of a wooden fence as you reach the legume section and about 100 yards before the ponds.
 The tree leans heavily toward the road and the hole is about 30 feet up.
 The owl is best seen from the pond side looking back.

 Screech owls don’t lay eggs until mid to late March so this is not a nest.
 Nesting owls are given special attention by the birding community to try to avoid disturbance that might cause the female to abandon the nest.
 Perhaps this owl will pair and mate and nest somewhere in the Arboretum; they have done so in the past.
 If I find the nest site, I’ll never tell!

 I’m leading a winter bird walk on Saturday March 22nd beginning at 8:00 AM and starting from the main gate off the Arborway.
 Perhaps the owl will still be there.
-We also should see the real harbingers of spring by that date.
+We also should see the real harbinger of spring by that date.
 Spoiler alert – it isn’t a robin!
 Join me.